pcorey/mock-meteor/.meteor/meteor/docs/client/full-api/api/tracker.md

 is already stopped has no effect.

-Stopping a computation causes its `onInvalidate` callbacks to run immediately if it is not currently invalidated, as well as its `stop` callbacks.
+Stopping a computation causes its `onInvalidate` callbacks to run immediately if it is not currently invalidated.

 Nested computations are stopped automatically when their enclosing computation is rerun.